wally-labs/wally-beta/README.md

   - [ ] create one form component to be used across create-profile and update-profile
   - [ ] fix create-chat page ui (languages greyed out)
   - [ ] make sure scroll area in chat page sticks to the bottom
+  - [ ] chat area has a down area to scroll down
   - [x] map each message from openai/user message to a chatmessage component, and improve scrollbox
   - [ ] make ui mobile friendly (not for demo!)